joonazan/salvador/README.md

 ## Usage

-The functions provided by this library require you to implement a function with the signature `dali(address, command, cb?)`, where address is the eight most significant bits of the DALI command and command the least significant bits.
-The callback, if present should be called with the DALI response.
+The functions provided by this library require you to implement a function with the signature `dali(address, command, cb?, sentTwice)`.

+- address: the eight most significant bits of the DALI command
+- command: the least significant bits
+- cb: if present should be called with the DALI response.
+- sentTwice: commands should be sent twice in rapid succession.

 Commands must be sent over Dali in the order the dali function is called.

-Commands 0xA5 and 0xA7 and adding / removing from group should be sent twice in rapid succession.